 The 2020s are truly the time of RPA democratization and the growing impact of RPA on all segments of economics.
-The democratization is possible through the gradual departure from costly licensing fees previously only affordable to enterprises, to building partnerships with managed service providers to enable the RPA-as-a-service model.
-It allows the RPA technology to expand to smaller businesses and provide SMBs with massive productivity outcomes.
+The democratization is possible through the gradual departure from costly licensing fees previously only affordable to enterprises to building partnerships with managed service providers to enable the RPA-as-a-service model.
+It allows RPA technology to expand to smaller businesses, providing SMBs with massive productivity outcomes.

-In fact, we already see more and more evidence of RPA in SMBs moving from pilots and proof of concepts to real-time production in much shorter times than Enterprises do.
-According to the 2021 report by Xerox, one of the largest ElectroNeek’s partners, 80% of SMB leaders saw automating tasks and processes as important to their survival with two-thirds planning on upgrading their automation tools.
+We already see more and more evidence of RPA in SMBs moving from pilots and proof of concepts to real-time production in much shorter times than Enterprises do.
+According to the 2021 report by Xerox, one of the largest ElectroNeek partners, 80% of SMB leaders saw automating tasks and processes as crucial to their survival, with two-thirds planning on upgrading their automation tools.

-Demographics is also key.
-Since millennials (and already zoomers) started their careers, they wanted interesting, challenging tasks, not monotonous jobs.
+Demographics are also crucial.
+Since millennials and zoomers are in the workforce, they want interesting, challenging tasks, not monotonous jobs.
 With the help of RPA bots, companies can easily automate the work of many departments and specialists.
-It means, when automation is efficiently implemented for tedious, repetitive tasks, employees become more efficient compared to previous years.
+When automation is efficiently implemented for tedious, repetitive tasks, employees become more efficient compared to previous years.

-Such changes in demographics along with an MSPs’ focus on building recurring revenue drive the popularity of a bots-by-subscription business model.
-With this model, clients make periodic payments to MSPs instead of solid upfront costs, which allows an even wider variety of companies to access the benefits of RPA.
+The changes in demographics and an MSPs’ focus on building recurring revenue drive the popularity of a bots-by-subscription business model.
+With this model, clients make periodic payments to MSPs instead of substantial upfront costs, which allows an even wider variety of companies to access the benefits of RPA.